jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 * Pokemon Red
 * Pokemon Blue
 * Pokemon Yellow
+* Pokemon Gold(limited)
+* Pokemon Silver(limited)
 * Qix
 * Solar Striker
 * Space Invaders
 * Star Wars: Super Return of the Jedi
 * Tennis
 * Tetris
+* The Rescue of Princess Blobette Starring A Boy and His Blob
 * Wario Land
 * X
 * Yakyuman
 * Yoshi

+06.07.2024:v0.77
+* Added adventures of lolo, james bond 007, The Rescue of Princess Blobette Starring A Boy and His Blob, Game & Watch Gallery, Arcade Classics No2 Centipede and Millipede SGB & AP support
+* Increased speed of entering large directories in some circumstances
+* Increased file list limit to 1024 entries maximum, provided there is sufficient memory.
+Most files probably use less than half the max file name size, so 1024x128 directory entry listings are easily accommodated.
+File names may still be a full 256 bytes in length.

 29.06.2024:v0.76
 * Compatibiliyy mode settings now take effect immediately if changed mid-game; will display message if mode is locked on due to override requirement (ie: battlezone which requires it on for any functionality)